Data quality statement: News media in Australia series

 • contains an archive of historical radiocommunication licence data.

-3. Register of eligible news businesses
+1. Register of eligible news businesses

-The data in the register is fit for purpose as it allows the ACMA to assess each applicant against the specified criteria and assess its suitability for registration.
+The data in the register is fit-for-purpose as it allows the ACMA to assess each applicant against the specified criteria and assess its suitability for registration.
 The data on the public register provides a comprehensive list of all currently registered entities.

 External data assets – General description of suitability